Russia unleashes first missile wave on Kyiv in weeks

 Russia to evacuate thousands of children from border region

+Reporting from Kyiv, Al Jazeera’s Rob McBride said the authorities believe about 31 missiles in total were launched by the Russians, including two Kinzhal hypersonic missiles.

-Officials said air defences downed “about three dozen enemy missiles” but rocket fragments fell onto a kindergarten in the Sviatoshynskyi district while an apartment building and a car caught fire in other areas.
+Officials said air defences downed “about three dozen enemy missiles”, but rocket fragments fell onto a kindergarten in the Sviatoshynskyi district while an apartment building and a car caught fire in other areas.

 A number of other residential buildings and industrial facilities were also damaged in the attack, Kyiv Mayor Vitali Klitschko said, while air alerts lasted for nearly three hours.

-An 11-year-old girl and a 38-year-old man were among the wounded, with two taken to hospital.
+An 11-year-old girl and a 38-year-old man were among the wounded, and two people were taken to hospital.

+“Air raid sirens started to sound and just before dawn we got the first of these thunderous explosions ringing out across the capital as missiles were being intercepted, air defences got to work and missiles started falling down, or bits of those missiles as they were intercepted,” McBride reported.

-The attack came hours after a visit by White House National Security Advisor Jake Sullivan to Kyiv during which he promised that the United States’ support to Ukraine in the fight against Russia would continue, even as crucial aid remains stuck in Congress since late 2023.
+The attack came hours after a visit by White House National Security Advisor Jake Sullivan to Kyiv, during which he promised that the United States’ support to Ukraine in the fight against Russia would continue, even as crucial aid remains stuck in the US Congress since late 2023.

 The freeze has piled more pressure on already outgunned Ukrainian troops, with services on the front lines raising the alarm about ammunition shortages and warning they could not hold out forever under current conditions.